Trump's halt on military aid will hurt Ukraine's defenses. But it may not be fatal

 The White House said that the U.S. is “pausing and reviewing” its Ukraine aid to “ensure that it is contributing to a solution.”
 The order will remain in effect until Trump determines that Ukraine has demonstrated a commitment to peace negotiations with Russia.

-The halt came days after an explosive meeting with Ukrainian President Volodymyr Zelenskyy, in which Trump and U.S. Vice President JD Vance said that Ukraine's leader hasn't expressed sufficient gratitude for American support.
+The decision comes days after an explosive meeting with Ukrainian President Volodymyr Zelenskyy, in which Trump and U.S. Vice President JD Vance said that Ukraine's leader hasn't expressed sufficient gratitude for American support.

 The U.S. move won’t have an immediate impact on the battlefield, where Kyiv’s forces are struggling to stem a relentless Russian offensive in eastern Ukraine.
 Ukrainian forces have slowed Russian advances along the roughly 1,000-kilometer (600-mile) front line, where Russia is slowly gaining ground at a huge human and material cost.